highcharts/highcharts/docs/datagrid/columns.md

 ]
 ```

-For more advanced formatting the formatter callback callback function can be used.
+For more advanced formatting the formatter callback function can be used.

 ### Number formatting